Kate is a mother of two and holds a Bachelor of Science (B.S.) degree from Sonoma State University. She's also a passionate researcher.

 You can store normal slime in a reusable plastic or glass container.
 However, fluffy slime will not last longer than a day since it has foam shaving cream, which is filled with air.
 You can store it in a reusable container, but do not have high hopes that it will last as long as typical slime.

-As you can see, making slime is a kid-friendly activity that allows you to bond with your child and have a new toy to play with after the activity is complete.
+Making slime is a kid-friendly activity that allows you to bond with your child and have a new toy to play with after the activity is complete.
 Additionally, the recipe for slime only calls for a handful of ingredients that you likely have in your house.

 If you do not happen to have these items on hand, you should be able to find them at the local grocery store for fairly cheap.
 Another perk of slime is that there is not a mess to clean up afterward!
 The opportunities for play with slime are endless and sure to keep both you and your child busy for hours on end!